wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - The game server uses the Amazon GameLift SDK (we are now using P2P).
 - The steam_api.dll cannot be spoofed because Battleye checks the signature. (we have a Battleye emulator)
 - There is an API key that is currently not used by the game.
-- The authentication is done via the bhvrSession Cookie.
+- The authentication is done via the bhvrSession cookie.
 See [bhvrSession.md](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/Doc/bhvrSession.md) for details.

 **Currently Known Endpoints and URLs:**
 - This information will be reworked into a wiki page for more detailed reference.